 Most services are available on a month-to-month basis, which is probably what users should look for.
 You don’t want to be tied to a long-term (even annual) contract in case the user enters a nursing home or dies and the service is no longer needed.
 A service that doesn’t appreciate that and wants to lock the consumer into a long-term contract may not be the right fit.

-Systems Covered by Insurance, Medicare, or Medicaid
+Are Medical Alert Systems covered by Insurance, Medicare, or Medicaid?

 According to the Federal Trade Commission, most insurance companies, Medicaid, and Medicare are unlikely to cover the cost of medical alert system hardware and monitoring and if covered, require a doctor’s recommendation.
 For more information and additional tips for being a savvy shopper when selecting a medical emergency response system, see the FTC article on personal emergency response systems and the AARP overview of such systems.